-On a recent trip to Scotland I had the opportunity to play a sneak-preview round at Dumbarnie Links, a course I’m sure will be hailed roundly as a triumph when it opens for play next year.
+On a trip to Scotland last fall I had the opportunity to play a sneak-preview round at Dumbarnie Links.
 Clive Clark, a member of the 1973 Great Britain and Ireland Ryder Cup team, has taken a relatively undistinguished landscape and created 18 fun, testing, and memorable holes.

 About nine miles south of St. Andrews on the Firth of Forth, Dumbarnie is set over 345 acres, part of the 5,000-acre Balcarres Estate held by Lord Anthony Balniel and his family since the 16th century.

 “There was an air of uncertainty when my family was first approached about building a golf course on our land,” says Lord Balniel.
 “Fast forward several years and we simply could not be more pleased.
 What Clive Clark and his team have done is nothing short of outstanding.
 I have been struck not only by the beauty of what has been created, with the dune landscape significantly enhanced, but also by the focus on the wildlife, plants, and birds.
 It has been a joy to see the project unfold.”